znepb-cc/zMusic/README.md

  4. In the config, there are several values you must change.
  5. Change `ip` to the IP of your server, or it's domain.
  6. Change `api-key` to your YouTube Data API v3 key.
 You can get one [here](https://console.developers.google.com/)
- 7. Change `primary-user` to yourself (you will recieve notifications if an eror occurs)
- 8. Change the first value in `trustedUsers` to your username.
-This table is a list of users that can run zmusic commands.

 ### Playing music
 Now that you're done, try playing some music.
 Run `zmusic.lua` to get the party started!